mRcSchwering/magic-soup/README.md

 Each CDS will then be translated into one protein, giving each cell a certain [proteome](https://en.wikipedia.org/wiki/Proteome).
 What each protein can do is defined by its [domains](https://en.wikipedia.org/wiki/Protein_domain).

-Currently, there are three domain types: _catalytic, transporter, allosteric_.
+Currently, there are three domain types: _catalytic, transporter, regulatory_.
 Each domain consists of a region of genetic code that defines the domain type itself and several regions that define its details.
 What these details are depends on the domain type.